Hyperactive Boy Can Now Focus

 Submitted by Mansi Bhagwate, Occupational Therapist, MS OTR/L, CPH

-Boy on belly balancing on exercise ball.
+Adult supporting a boy balancing on exercise ball in prone.
 Text: Hyper-active boy can now focus.

 BeforeAfter